raspberrypilearning/sound-meter/en/step_3.md

 --- /task ---

 `150` is a little over half the maximum sound level the micro:bit can sense, so that should be a good level to start with.

+--- collapse ---

+---
+title: For microbit V1
+---

+This maximum should work for light levels too!

+--- /collapse ---

 ### Turn the alarm off